199 Bay St, Suite 4000, Commerce Court West, Toronto, ON

 Year called to bar: 1988 (ON)

-Paul is group leader of the Financial Services Group.
-His practice encompasses all aspects of the regulation business and affairs of financial institutions, including banks, insurance companies, and other regulated and unregulated providers of financial services.
-Paul advises on governance, enterprise risk management, business and ownership structures, permitted investments, capital, related-party transactions, licensing, product development and distribution matters, and all regulatory issues.
-Paul advises on acquisitions, pension de-risking transactions, divestitures, reorganizations, and joint ventures involving financial service providers, and advises financial services providers on inter-company agreements, cross-border supervision and delivery of services, outsourcing agreements, and referral arrangements.
-He is frequently involved in the delivery of training through participation in industry conferences and organization-specific seminars.
+Paul is Practice Group Leader of the Financial Services Group.
+His practice encompasses all aspects of the regulation business and affairs of financial institutions, including banks, insurance companies and other regulated and unregulated providers of financial services.
+Paul advises on governance, enterprise risk management, business and ownership structures, permitted investments, capital, related-party transactions, licensing, product development and distribution matters and all regulatory issues.
+Paul advises on acquisitions, pension de-risking transactions, divestitures, reorganizations and joint ventures involving financial service providers, and advises financial services providers on inter-company agreements, cross-border supervision and delivery of services, outsourcing agreements, and referral arrangements.
 He is consistently ranked as a leading lawyer in all major legal directories and ranking publications.

 Great-West Lifeco Inc., a subsidiary of Power Financial Corporation, itself a subsidiary of Power Corporation of Canada, successfully closed a substantial issuer bid to purchase $2 billion of its common shares

 On April 29, 2016, the Bank of Nova Scotia (Scotiabank) sold the business operations and assets of Roynat Lease Finance, a lease financing business and a division of Roynat Inc., to Meridian Credit Union Limited (Meridian), Ontario’s largest credit union.